Staying Safe on the Internet: Protecting Against Identity Theft

 Staying alert and taking common-sense steps are the best ways to safeguard yourself and your computer or phone from threats that could make you more vulnerable to identity theft.

-Altair Chief Operating Officer and Managing Director Rebekah L. Kohmescher, CFP®, CPA, one of the firm’s founding partners, digs deeper into this topic and discusses specific security steps Altair takes in her answers to the following questions.
+Altair’s Chief Executive Officer Rebekah L. Kohmescher, CFP®, CPA, one of the firm’s founding partners, digs deeper into this topic and discusses specific security steps Altair takes in her answers to the following questions.

 She previously discussed the hows and whys of password protection in an April 2017 Altair Q&A.